thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 > **Note**
 >
 > No other `SaveChanges` override is needed, since all the other overloads will call one of these two.
+> Also be aware of potential (endless) loops when `SaveChanges` or `SaveChangesAsync` returns an exception without implementing reentrancy guard in some form.

 #### 3. With the provided save changes interceptor